Showing posts with label Ruckinge. Show all posts

 This route can be used for a one way trip to Ashford (train back) or as a complete circuit.
 If starting from Ashford, head south under the brick subway beneath the railway station and turn right to begin with Part 2.
 Note, the wooded sections can be muddy.

 Part 1: Head towards Hythe along the one-way street from Hamstreet crossroads and take the second left turn onto Bourne Lane (by the World War II pillbox).
 At the end of the lane, bear right, through the gate into Hamstreet Woods.
-Our bridleway bears immediately left, and at the next junction it bears right.
-Stay on the grassy path, as the surfaced path on the left eventually deviates.
-Follow this for a mile to the top of the woods.
-It can be very muddy in winter.
-Go through the gate, and shortly afterwards turn left at the T-junction with Gill Lane byway.
+Our bridleway bears immediately left, and around a hundred yards later it forks right.
+Stay on the wide surfaced path for a mile to the top of the woods.
+Go through the gate at the end, and shortly afterwards turn left at the T-junction with Gill Lane byway.

 Continue ahead where the Saxon Shore Way exits right along a farm track.
 300 yards later you will reach a road junction; turn right.
 At the next junction turn left to head northward.
 You will reach a crossroads at the end of this lane.
 Continue ahead onto Brisley Lane and follow this all the way to the end.